scottrsm/julia/pkgs/Cluster/docs/src/index.md

 The function `find_best_cluster` attempts to find the best cluster number.
 To do this, it monitors the total variation as one increases the cluster number.
 The total variation goes down generally as we find (potentially locally) optimal solutions for each cluster number.
-If we pick a cluster number using only the total variation, we will miss the "natural cluster number".
+If we pick a cluster number using only the total variation, we will miss the "natural cluster" number.

 To avoid this, we adjust the total variation by a function that depends on the dimension of the space we are working in as well as the cluster number.
 The reasoning follows: